Maid of honour

-A maid of honour is a junior attendant of a queen in royal households.
-The position was and is junior to the lady-in-waiting.
+A maid of honour is a junior attendant to a queen in royal households, ranking below a lady-in-waiting.
 The equivalent title and office has historically been used in most European royal courts.

-Role
+Tudors and Stuarts

-Traditionally, a queen regnant had eight maids of honour, while a queen consort had four; Queen Anne Boleyn, however, had over 60.
+Traditionally, a queen regnant had eight maids of honour, while a queen consort had four.
+Queen Anne Boleyn had seven maids of honour and one mother of maids.

 A maid of honour was a maiden, meaning that she had never been married (and therefore was ostensibly a virgin), and was usually young and a member of the nobility.
 Maids of honour were commonly in their sixteenth year or older, although Lady Jane Grey served as a maid of honour to Queen Catherine Parr in about 1546–48, when Jane was only about ten to twelve years old.

 Under Mary I and Elizabeth I, maids of honour were at court as a kind of finishing school, with the hope of making a good marriage.
-Elizabeth Knollys was a maid of the court at the age of nine.
+Elizabeth Knollys became a maid of honour at court at the age of nine.
+Elizabeth gave gifts of clothing to her maids of honour, including the sisters Elizabeth and Anne Knollys, Margaret, Philadelphia, and Catherine Carey, and Frances and Elizabeth Howard.

+Elizabeth I's maids of honour danced in a masque in June 1600 at the marriage of Anne Russell and Henry Somerset, and Mary Fitton had a speaking part.
+This is an early record of female theatrical performance in this context.
+The other masque dancers were "Lady Dougherty" (Dorothy Hastings), Mistress Carey, Mistress Onslow, Mistress Southwell, Bess Russell, Mistress Darcy, and Blanche Somerset.
+The queen herself joined the dance.

+An ordinance for the English household of Anne of Denmark made on 20 July 1603 allowed for six maids and a supervisory mother of maids, with four chamberers.
+The Earl of Worcester discussed the appointments in a 1604 letter: "for the presence [chamber] there ar nowe 5 maydes, Cary, Myddellmore, Woodhowse, Gargrave, Roper, the sixt is determyned but not come".
+In 1632, six maids of honour at the court of Henrietta Maria took part in the masque The Shepherd's Paradise.

+The maids of honour did not always receive a fee or salary beyond their board and lodging.
+Some maids received £10 yearly in the 17th century.
+There were also grants and rewards, including property leases which provided an income known as "annual rent".
+In 1630, Cecilia Crofts gained pensions and an income from duty on coal mines near Benwell.
+Some of the maids received dowries from the monarch.